DarraghReid/just_jokes/TESTING.md

 If the user has liked a joke , this should be indicated by the "like" icon being yellow.
 Upon clicking the yellow icon, the joke is "unliked".

 ### Site Owner Goals
-1. As the site owner, I want to be able to design gardens in real time for potential customers.
+1. As the site owner/admin, I want to be able to have additional features available to me.
+* The site owner, has complete control over the content of the site as well as the users who access it.

-2. As the site owner, I want to be able to carry out all of the operations available to users.
+1. As the site owner/admin, I want to be able to see all jokes that have been uploaded by users.
+* All jokes uploaded to the database are visible from the admin's account.

-3. As the site owner, I want to be able to carry additional operations than other users.
+1. As the site owner/admin, I want to be able to delete any joke on the platform that I see fit.
+* The delete icon will be available to the admin on all jokes.

-4. As the site owner, I want to be able to carry out all operations on all jokes, even if they are not my own.
+1. As the site owner/admin, I want to be able to edit any joke on the platform that I see fit.
+* The edit icon will be available to the admin on all jokes.

-5. As the site owner, I want to be able to be able to access information on all users.
+1. As the site owner/admin, I want to be able to access the information of all users of the site.
+* The admin can access the Users tab in the navbar where they can see all users that have signed up to the site.

-6. As the site owner, I want to be able to be able to remove users from the platform, at my own discretion.
+1. As the site owner/admin, I want to be able to remove any user I see fit from the site.
-7. As the site owner, I want to be able to be able to restrict access to users who are under 18 years of age.
-8. As the site owner, I want to be able to be able to restrict access to users who are not signed in or registered.
+* Each card displaying a user in the Users page will have a delete icon.
+When clicked, the user will be removed from the database.

 ## Testing Features
 ### Navigation